 10 February till 18 March 2014

-Review by Brenda Tempelaar
+by: Brenda Tempelaar

 Many people in Amsterdam sing on their bikes.
 In Beetsterzwaag too, the difference being that the song of a cyclist in Beetsterzwaag is brought about by a blissful feeling of simplicity, significance and regularity.
 A rare form of happiness that can be found in traversing one and the same pattern day in day out.
 In Amsterdam on the other hand, people sing out of insanity, wedged in by the walls of Dutch society in which current affairs go according to plan.
 In Amsterdam, cyclists have right of way over road-crossing pedestrians.
 If this escapes your attention for a moment you’ll quickly be reminded of it by the loud moans and groans of the crossing pedestrian who has not taken well to your deviant behaviour.
 If you’re still inclined to sing after this kind of Amsterdam confrontation then it’s just to rid yourself of the regulations we impose on each other.